lesliefinlayson/Pewlett-Hackard-Analysis/README.md

 •	Reading through the to_dates (hire dates) show that the eligible employees have been with the company varying lengths of time.

+ ## Summary
+Completing the assignment as it was originally defined gives a good indication of what departments (by employee title) are going to be strongly impacted by the upcoming wave of retirements.
+Determining if there are enough employees currently employed to backfill these positions is not clear with the current analysis.
+The list of employees eligible for the Mentorship program is limited in several ways:

+•	Duplicates were not removed.

+•	The data is orderd by employee number rather than by department

+•	The count was not generated